CoGeno/gulp-sass-boilerplate-mod/README.md

 # gulp-sass-boilerplate-mod

- Tweaked front-end workflow for Sass based on Coder Coder's gulp-sass-boilerplate.
+Front-end workflow for Sass based on Coder Coder's gulp-sass-boilerplate.